frederickm13/frederickm13.github.io/_posts/2022-06-22-ssh-config.md

 </pre>

+### 3. Check if the SSH config file is present.
+If not, create it.
-3. Now, check if the SSH config file is already present by running the following command in your terminal:
+Now, check if the SSH config file is already present by running the following command in your terminal:

 <pre class="w3-light-grey w3-round" style="overflow: auto;">